tomjoht/documentation-theme-jekyll/mydoc/mydoc_yaml_tutorial.md

 **Block**
 {{site.data.mydoc.samplelist.block}}

-The right angle bracket `<` allows you to put the value on the next lines.
-Even if you create a line break, the output will remove all of those line breaks.
+The right angle bracket `>` allows you to put the value on the next lines (which must be indented).
+Even if you create a line break, the output will remove all of those line breaks, creating one paragraph.

-The pipe `|` functions like the angle bracket in that it allows you to put the values for the mapping on the next lines.
+The pipe `|` functions like the angle bracket in that it allows you to put the values for the mapping on the next lines (which again must be indented).
 However, the pipe does preserve all of the line breaks that you use.
 This makes the pipe method ideal for storing code samples.

 ## Example 3: Simple list